TheDrone7/shieldbow/docs/api/ChampionManager.md

 Fetch all the champions and store it in the cache.

-This always fetches freshly from data dragon and community dragon.
+This always fetches freshly from data dragon, community dragon and meraki analytics.